As required by the General Data Protection Regulation

 Potential insurers to enable them to provide quotations or cover.

-In order to deal with a claim, for example, various service providers such as vehicle damage assessors and repairers, replacement vehicle providers, and solicitors may need to be supplied with information about you.
+Other entities in order to deal with a claim, for example, various service providers such as vehicle damage assessors and repairers, replacement vehicle providers, and solicitors may need to be supplied with information about you.

 The Motor Insurance Database (as required by law).